Essentials of Researching and Writing an Argumentative Essay

 Locating Relevant and Credible Sources:

-DISCUS - Choose either "Opposing Viewpoints in Context" or "Points of View Reference Center" form the "A-Z List of Resources" tab.
+DISCUS - Choose either "Gale in Context: Opposing Viewpoints" or "Points of View Reference Source" form the "A-Z List of Resources" tab.
 These databases are tailored specifically to argumentative assignments.
 You will be able to choose/browse from a list of topics or enter your own search terms.

-Opposing Viewpoints Tips - You may want to click on "Issues" in the black bar across the top to find an alphabetized list of topics.
+Opposing Viewpoints Tips - You may want to click on "Browse Issues" in the bar across the top to find an alphabetized list of topics.
 You can use the search box to search for topics that are not listed.
-Pay close attention to the tool boxes (they are there to help). **You must have the current username and password to be able to search from home.
-You should have this information in your agenda in the form of a label provided earlier in the year.
-Also, you can grab a blue sheet from the Library if you need one.
+Pay close attention to the tool boxes, they are helpful. **You must have the current username and password to be able to search from home.
+Your teacher should have this information but if not, check with Mrs. Adams.
+You can also find a book mark at the library circulation desk with this information.

 Works Cited Tips - Why not keep a working bibliography of your sources?
 By having all of your source information formatted you are able to expedite matters when it comes to providing in-text citations and finally creating the works cited in your paper.